Skip to content

 • Walnuts and Almonds (2-3 a day.
 No, I don’t soak the Almonds, simply because I always forget to)

-• A Multi Vitamin tablet prescribed by my doctor.
+• A multivitamin tablet, prescribed by my doctor.

 Haircut

-• Choose a well recommended stylist.
+• Choose a well-recommended stylist.

 • Get yourself a haircut once every 3-4 months (depending on your hair growth)